Storytime With Sloth!

 Partners & Pages Community Book Club hosted by Partners in Care

 Partners In Care will provide books to everyone attending.
-The first book will be The One Hundred Years of Lenni and Margo by Marianne Cronin.
+This summer’s book is The Collected Regrets of Clover by Mikki Brammer.

 If you are interested, kindly RSVP so the appropriate number of books can be ordered!
 You can RSVP by calling the Book Club leader Bethany Benefield at (541) 706-0567 or by emailing communityevents@partnersbend.org